 Piemonte: A Wealth of Contrasts

 From the heights of the Alps to the plains of the Po Valley, Piemonte is a wealth of contrasts.
-Spangled with more Michelin stars than any other region in Italy, it’s a veritable Shangri-La for foodies.
+Spangled with Michelin stars, it’s a veritable Shangri-La for foodies.
 Located in Italy’s northwest, Piemonte’s varied landscapes—hills, valleys, orchards and vineyards—yield some of the best food and wine in Italy, while the drop-dead-gorgeous countryside, dotted with elegant castles, is among the finest in Europe.

 Growing out of the Arcigola association formed in Langhe in 1986, the Slow Food movement has expanded from a local initiative into a worldwide network.
 Today, its members describe themselves as “eco-gastronomes.”
 They’re not so much against fast food as they’re for biodiversity, authenticity, sustainability, and “the right to good taste.”